 The size of this pack is also quite appropriate for ultralight pack users.
 It’s a slim pack, so it won’t hold as much gear as other pack designs.
 I found the 52L model to be an appropriate size for all of my UL gear with five days of supplies and plenty of room to spare.
 ZPacks also offers a 60L model, which is a bit bigger for users who are concerned with space.
 If you’re an ultralight backpacker that knows how to pack light, I’d recommend the 52L size.
 If you’re transitioning to UL backpacking and are nervous about needing more space, get the 60L pack.

-- Wait time – Because ZPacks is a small company that builds gear on demand, their products can sometimes have a wait time of a few weeks.
-Check the top of their website for current delays.
+Wait time – Because ZPacks is a small company that builds gear on demand, their products can sometimes have a wait time of a few weeks.
+Check their website for current delays.

 All backpacking gear has downsides.
 That’s just the nature of gear.
 I found the Arc Blast downsides to be few and far between, but I think it’s still important to share them.